NhoaKing-Tech/jarvis-streamdeck/README.md

 journalctl --user -u jarvis.service -n 50
 ```

-**Protip (optional but recommended):** If you'll be modifying jarvis frequently, add these aliases to save typing.
-You'll use `jarvis-restart` constantly when changing layouts or actions, `jarvis-logs` for debugging when things break, and `jarvis-status` for quick health checks:
+**Protip (optional but recommended)**

+If you'll be modifying jarvis frequently, add these aliases to save typing.
+You'll use `jarvis-restart` constantly when changing layouts or actions, `jarvis-journal` for debugging when things break, and `jarvis-status` for quick health checks:

 ```bash
 # Open your .bashrc file